eduvpn/documentation/app/NO_BUTTONS.md

 2. The users chooses their organization from a list;

-3. The app downloads the `orgId` -> Server mapping from a web server to obtain the list of VPN servers the chosen organization has access to;
+3. The app downloads the `org_id` -> Server mapping from a web server to obtain the list of VPN servers the chosen organization has access to;

 5. The app adds the obtained server addresses to the app so the user can choose